MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/how-to/credential-persistence.md

 ---
-description: This article demonstrates how to use SecretStore credentials with an Artifactory repository. ms.date: 05/11/2023
+description: This article demonstrates how to use SecretStore credentials with an Artifactory repository. ms.date: 06/09/2023
-title: How to add credentials to repositories in PowerShellGet v3
+title: How to add credentials to repositories in Microsoft.PowerShell.PSResourceGet
 ---
-# How to add credentials to repositories in PowerShellGet v3
+# How to add credentials to repositories in Microsoft.PowerShell.PSResourceGet

-PowerShellGet v3 allows you to register private repositories that contain installable PSResource packages.
+Microsoft.PowerShell.PSResourceGet allows you to register private repositories that contain installable PSResource packages.
 Typically, private repositories require you to have credentials to access them.
 [Artifactory][02] is a service that allows you to create private NuGet repositories.
 This article demonstrates how to use **SecretStore** credentials with an Artifactory repository.

 ## Prerequisites